 Protect yourself with a strong contract

-No matter how much confidence you have in a vendor or contractor, it’s important to have a strong contract that protects you in case of financial loss.
-Make sure you have an attorney, accountant or other professional look over the contract.
+No matter how much confidence you have in a vendor or contractor, it's important to have a strong contract that protects you in case of financial loss.
+Make sure you have an attorney, accountant, or other professional look over the contract.
 The more specific your contract is, the more protection you afford your business.
-A “hold-harmless” provision requires that the other party reimburse you for any loss suffered in the transaction or relationship.
 Your contract should include indemnity clauses for damages relating to goods or services, which prevents you from having to sue for losses.
-It is also important to include a penalty for failure to provide services as agreed as wells as a limitation of liability clause so you don’t assume all the responsibility for damages caused by a vendor.
+It is also important to include a penalty for failure to provide services as agreed as wells as a limitation of liability clause so you don't assume all the responsibility for damages caused by a vendor.

 Dealing with the vendor